Undergraduate Degrees

 Family at the beach

-This discipline provides focused learning on family dynamics and systems in preparation for human services or other related employment, or graduate school work in family studies, marriage and family therapy, and education.
-It includes studies of: family law, parenting, marriage, human development, family life education, human sexuality, and other areas all leading up to an internship where students can gain practical work and graduate school experience while developing lessons and teaching family life skills in the community.
+Family Science provides focused learning on family dynamics and systems in preparation for human services or other related employment, or graduate school work in family studies, marriage and family therapy, and education.
+It includes studies of contemporary family relations, family law, parenting, marriage and intimate relationships, human development, family life education, human sexuality, and other areas all leading up to an internship where students gain practical work experience while developing lessons and teaching family life skills in the community.
+Family science students are encouraged to develop a holistic, strengths-based, and evidence-informed mindset towards human and family development and well being.

 Learn More